Potassium: Supplementation

-Supplements of potassium are most widely used in conjunction with diuretics that block reabsorption of sodium and water upstream from the distal tubule (thiazides and loop diuretics), because this promotes increased distal tubular potassium secretion, with resultant increased potassium excretion.
+Treating or preventing hypokalemia, a common electrolyte imbalance observed in 20% of hospital patients requires potassium supplements.
+There are many causes of hypokalemia, but in a clinical setting diuretics that block reabsorption of sodium and water, are the most common drug cause.

 A variety of prescription and over-the counter supplements are available.
 Potassium chloride may be dissolved in water, but the salty/bitter taste makes liquid supplements unpalatable.
-Potassium is also available in tablets or capsules, which are formulated to allow potassium to leach slowly out of a matrix, since very high concentrations of potassium ion that occur adjacent to a solid tablet can injure the gastric or intestinal mucosa.
-For this reason, non-prescription potassium pills are limited by law in the US to a maximum of 99 mg of potassium.
+Potassium is also available in tablets or capsules, which are formulated to allow potassium to leach slowly out of a matrix.
+The mechanism of action of potassium involves various types of transporters and channels that facilitate its movement across cell membranes.
+This process can lead to an increase in the pumping of hydrogen ions.
+This, in turn, can escalate the production of gastric acid, potentially contributing to the development of gastric ulcers.
+An FDA ruling in the US requires warning of this issue on any non-prescription potassium pills with more than 99 mg of potassium.

-Potassium supplementation can also be combined with other metabolites, such as citrate or chloride, to achieve specific clinical effects.

-Potassium supplements may be employed to mitigate the impact of hypertension, thereby reducing cardiovascular risk.
+Studies of dietary potassium intake show higher intakes are correlated with lower blood pressures.
+Studies of potassium supplements to mitigate the impact of hypertension, thereby reducing cardiovascular risk, give conflicting conclusions.
+Some studies report "a modest but significant impact".
+Others find no effects.
 Potassium chloride and potassium bicarbonate may be useful to control mild hypertension.
 In 2020, potassium was the 33rd most commonly prescribed medication in the U.S., with more than 17 million prescriptions.
-Potassium supplementation has been shown to reduce both systolic and diastolic blood pressure in individuals with essential hypertension.

-Additionally, potassium supplements may be employed with the aim of preventing the formation of kidney stones, a condition that can lead to renal complications if left untreated.
-Low potassium levels can lead to decreased calcium reabsorption in the kidneys, increasing the risk of elevated urine calcium and the formation of kidney stones.
-By maintaining adequate potassium levels, this risk can be reduced.